gojimmypi/ulx3s-examples/VisualMicro-SSD1331-Display/README.md

 ## Arduino Libraries Needed

-Two libraries can be used to vastly simplify the use display with Visual Micro or the Arduinio IDE for the ESP32:
+Two libraries can be used to vastly simplify the use of the display with Visual Micro or the Arduinio IDE for the ESP32:

 * [Adafruit_GFX](https://github.com/adafruit/Adafruit-GFX-Library)
 * [Adafruit_SSD1331](https://github.com/adafruit/Adafruit-SSD1331-OLED-Driver-Library-for-Arduino)